Kachin people: Kachin conflict

+Peace agreements were signed with the New Democratic Army - Kachin in Special Region 1 on 15 December 1989, the Kachin Defense Army in Special Region 5, Shan State on 13 January 1991 and 4th Brigade in Special Region 2 on 24 February 1991.
+The largest faction the KIO signed a ceasefire on 24 February 1994 after months of negotiations in which the government gave more concessions than previously.
+Point 11 of the KIO Cease Fire Agreement gave hope for autonomy as it had stated that following successful implementation of the first phrase, the second phase will see negotiations of KIO's legal involvement in the new constitution of the Union of Myanmar and resettlement and rehabilitation of KIO members.
+After the Junta was renamed the State Peace and Development Council in 1997 with a Roadmap to Democracy in 2003, it asked the KIO to wait for political dialogue once the roadmap was achieved.

-Following the 1994 ceasefire, the State Law and Order Restoration Council (SLORC) and State Peace and Development Council (SPDC) engaged in land-grabs across the Kachin State.
+Similarly following the 1994 ceasefire, the State Law and Order Restoration Council (SLORC) and State Peace and Development Council (SPDC) engaged in land-grabs across the Kachin State.
 Leveraging weak land governance policies, SLORC and SPDC invited foreign actors to invest in mining, logging, dam construction, and other infrastructure projects in lands traditionally owned by Kachin People.
 Furthermore, the Kachin State is rich in natural resources, particularly jade, which the Tatmadaw (Myanmar Army) and KIO fight for control over.
 Throughout the late 1900s and early 2000s, the Tatmadaw established military presence in areas designated for commercial development, eroding the control of land under the governance of the KIO.

 Prior to the 2010 elections, the Tatmadaw implored government officials to covert the KIA, along with other ethnic insurgent groups, into militia forces under the jurisdiction of the Tatmadaw.
 The order stemmed from a military-drafted 2008 Constitution mandating all armed forces surrender their weapons, fall under the central authority of the Tatmadaw, and rebrand as Border Guard Forces (BGF).
 The KIO refused to transform into a BGF and instead provided a counter-proposal which would rebrand the KIA as the Kachin Regional Guard Force (KRGF).
 The proposal was rejected by the Burmese military.

+In 2010, KIA commanders indicated an army 10,000 strong with another 10,000 in reserves.
+Both the KIO and KIA are funded with the trade of jade, timber, and other raw materials with China.